MiguelJordans/LAPR2-G40/docs/SprintB/FURPS.md

 ***
 - Recoverability

-"Whenever the system fails, there should be no data loss.
+"Whenever the system fails, there should be no data loss."
-The system should not fail more than 5 days in one year."
+"The system should not fail more than 5 days in one year."
 ***

 ###